fastalana/Data-Structures-And-Algorithms/README.md

 # Data Structures
-This repository includes answers to six questions related to the data structures.
-Each answer includes Python file, as well as an introduction to the problem and an explanation about the efficiency of the code and the design choices.
+This repository includes answers to six questions related to data structures.
+Each problem includes a Python file with the solution, as well as an introduction to the problem and an explanation about the efficiency of the code and the design choices.

 ## Project 1 - Least Recently Used Cache (LRU)
 * Solution
-* Time and Space Complexity Explanation
+* Explanation

 _Description:_